ami-inn/query/notes.md

 all it care about status of data and it status

 npm i @tanstack/eslint-plugin-query its for linting react query hooks. its useful to avoid mistakes while using react query

+staletime = how long data is considered fresh. during this time react query will not refetch data in background default stale time is 0ms meaning data is always stale staledata < no dataa

+when reactquery fetches data
+1 the querykey changes
+2 a new observer is mounted with usequery
+3 the window recieves a focus event
+4 the device goes online

+refetchonmount = true means every time component mounts it will refetch data in background refetchonwindowfocus = true means every time window gets focus it will refetch data in background refetchonreconnect = true means every time device goes online it will refetch data in